 Cruise Duration and Route

 Longer cruises cost more to insure.
-A 7-day Pacific Island cruise will be significantly cheaper than a 21-day Mediterranean itinerary.
-Routes through remote waters (Antarctic, transatlantic) attract higher premiums due to the increased difficulty and cost of medical evacuations.
+A seven-day Pacific Island cruise departing Sydney will be significantly cheaper to cover than a 21-day Mediterranean itinerary.
+Routes through remote waters such as Antarctic or transatlantic crossings attract higher premiums due to the increased difficulty and cost of emergency evacuations.

 ๐Ÿ‘ค